 A presentation on the metal alloy leak sealing technology was given to other utilities attending the Eurodoble conference in Rome in October 2022.

-A similar presentation was given to transmission utilities at the ITOMS conference in Belgium in April 2023 for which Derrick Dunkley was awarded Best Presentation.
+A similar presentation was given to transmission utilities at the ITOMS conference in Belgium in April 2023 for which NGET’s representative, Derrick Dunkley, was awarded Best Presentation.

 A test object used in WS1 was on view at the Energy Innovation Summit in Glasgow in September 2022 and a presentation on the work being undertaken on WS1 was shared at the Energy Innovation Summit in Liverpool in 2023.
-A demonstration of the technology is planned for Innovation Zero at London Olympia in April/May 2024.
+The technology was demonstrated at Innovation Zero at London Olympia in April/May 2024.